Dipi Rebecchi: Affair with Pierce Greyson

 The storyline occurs during an actor changeover for Pierce, as Don Hany takes over the role from Tim Robards.
 Johal explained, "I had to be intimate with four men over the course of this storyline – my on-screen husband Shane, Pierce played by Tim Robards, Pierce played by Don Hany and my real-life husband."
 Additionally, she joked, "There were definitely three men too many for me."
 After the first scenes of the affair aired, Johal released a behind-the-scenes Instagram post, where she revealed that the storyline had been planned for over a year and explained that the producers' initial affair pitch "shocked" her.
 She added, "Up until that point, I had literally only had one or two conversations with [Pierce] and couldn't see the connection."
 The actress also thanked the Neighbours crew for erecting the "unlikely story."
 Dipi further pushes herself towards Pierce when Shane almost tampers with police evidence.
 Despite attempts to "salvage their marriages", the couple's affair continues until the end of the month.
-Paul Robinson soons discovers the affair and blackmails the pair into selling their shares of the hotel.
+Paul Robinson soon discovers the affair and blackmails the pair into selling their shares of the hotel.
 However, the affair is exposed when Nicolette tells the public.
 The exposure comes as Shane and Dipi's son, Jay Rebecchi (Dhruv Malge), is introduced to the serial, whose introduction Johal had previously advocated for.

 Whilst Chloe files for divorce, Shane separates from Dipi and writers established a love triangle storyline, as Shane begins dating Amy Greenwood (Jacinta Stapleton), just before Dipi opens up to the idea of reconciliation.
 Stapleton told Daniel Kilkelly of Digital Spy, "Amy actually asks Shane about Dipi and he tells her that it's okay.
 You can only believe the information that someone tells you.
 Shane is pretty confident that him and Dipi are over, so I think Amy just goes for it because that's the information she's been told."
 Dipi is left "heartbroken", but is brought closer to Shane when he is injured in an explosion at 28 Ramsay Street.
 When a lip-sync battle in The Waterhole pairs Dipi and Amy together, a fight between them occurs on stage, where they "exchange jabs before their clash turns physical right in front of the cameras."
 Shane then gives his support to Amy.
 A "life-or-death situation" was then written by storyliners, which sees Amy accidentally leave a gas valve turned on at The 82.
 The gas leaves Dipi and Amy unconscious on the floor and forces Shane to choose who to save.
 Nicholas Coghlan, who plays Shane, said in an interview, "The life-and-death situation gives rise to an unguarded moment and Shane finally realises it's Dipi he truly loves.
 She's the centre of his life, his family, and his world."
 Dipi and Shane reunite.